solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/jwt/_index.md

 be setup with a private key for verification - JWTs signed by that key will be verified by the application server.
 Those who are not will be rejected (usually via an HTTP 401 response code).

-JWTs are in use in various scenarios:
+JWTs are useful in various scenarios, such as:

 - OpenID Connect's id_token is a JWT.
 The id_token is used to identify the End User (Resource Owner in the OIDC/OAuth terminology) and is usually sent by the client (phone app or web-browser) to